hohaicongthuan/Project-2/README.md

 ## 4. Test Instructions

 There is a file at `Testbench/Instructions.txt` that contains the instructions to test with the RV64IF.
 It was originally written in C and compiled by *RISC-V rv64gc gcc* compiler version 10.2.0 using [Compiler Explorer](https://godbolt.org/).

-The C source code is shown below.
+The C source code:
 ```C
 long Add(long a, long b) {
     return a + b;